The hormone testosterone is possibly one of the most misunderstood ones of the human body.

 The last thing you want is for your supplement stack to make your hair fall out.

-So, we looked at the ingredients of the testosterone products that we recommend to clients and found no link to hair loss.
+So, I looked at the ingredients of the testosterone products that we recommend to clients and found no link to hair loss.

 That doesn't mean that there aren’t any products with content that might contribute to thinning hair, but we believe this is quite an unlikely situation and possibly originated in some hair loss myths.